 - Fill fuel tank. - 2.
-Check the engine oil level indicated on dipstick.
+Check oil reservoir level indicated on dipstick.
 Add oil if necessary. - 3.
 Drive slowly at first.
 Select an area which is open and will give you room to familiarize yourself with vehicle operation and handling. - 4.
 Vary the throttle positions.
-Do not operate at a sustained idle. - 5.
-Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier in the daily pre-ride inspection checklist found in "4. daily pre-ride inspection". - 6.
+Do not operate at sustained idle. - 5.
+Perform regular checks on fluid levels, controls and all important areas on the vehicle as outlined earlier in the daily pre-ride inspection checklist found in "4.
+Daily Pre-ride Inspection". - 6.
 Don't pull loads. - 7.
-Break-in oil and filter, change at 20 hours or 500 miles/800km.
+Break-in oil and filter change at 20 hours or 500 miles/800km.

-10. RIDING WEAR
+10. RIDING GEAR